voiio/voiio.github.io/scss-style-guide.md

 # Rule three - use style to a certain degree

 It's possible to use `style` attribute on HTML-Tags.
-But usually it should only be one CSS-Style.
+But usually, it should only be one CSS-Style.

 ## Why